 Mr Campinos' career also includes his time as President of the Administrative Council of the Centre d'Études Internationales de la Propiété Intellectuelle (CEIPI) at the University of Strasbourg for a term of five years.
 In addition, he was awarded the title of Doctor Honoris Causa from the University of Alicante, Spain, in 2017.
 He was also inducted to the IP Hall of Fame of the Intellectual Asset Management magazine in recognition of his significant contribution to intellectual property law and practice.

-As Portuguese national with a Master in Public Law and advanced European studies, he began his career in 1998 in the public administration sector in Portugal at the Ministry of Economy and Innovation as Assistant to the Deputy Secretary of State to the Minister.
+As a Portuguese national with a Master's degree in Public Law and Advanced European Studies, he began his career in 1998 in the public administration sector in Portugal at the Ministry of Economy and Innovation as Assistant to the Deputy Secretary of State to the Minister.